 Chesterfield County participates in the Virginia Retirement System (VRS) defined benefit plan.
 The plan provides retirement benefits for full-time employees.

-- All full-time employees contribute 5 percent of their income on a pre-tax basis to VRS.
+- All full-time employees contribute 5% of their income on a pre-tax basis to VRS.

 - The county also contributes a percentage of all full-time salaries to VRS.